tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **How to sound smart talking about Serenity** "lmaoooo maybe if you watched *actual* amateur dota and not grant streams of trashcan na pubs youd know my boys have been looking like TI winners since hcup season 8."

-**What would success look like?** Not getting banned by ACE next year would be a good start.
+**What would success look like?** Not getting banned by ACE next year.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="/blog/img/ti8teams/igbanner.png" alt="Banner"></p>